umetnic/EAC3_to_AC3/README.md

 ## Configuration

-You can modify the script's behavior by editing the following variables in the script:

-    output_folder: You can customize the output folder for converted files.

-    bit_rate_kbps: Change the desired bitrate for the AC-3 audio stream if needed.
+Edit the **eac3_to_ac3.ini** file to specify the input folders.
+Add the absolute paths of the directories you want to scan, one per line.
+You can exclude comments by prefixing lines with #.

 ## Logging

 The script creates two log files in each input folder:

-    converted_files.log: Lists the paths of successfully converted files. skipped_files.log: Lists the paths of files that were skipped because they already had AC-3 audio streams.
+**converted_files.log** - Lists the paths of successfully converted files.

+**skipped_files.log** - Lists the paths of files that were skipped because they already had AC-3 audio streams.

-License
+## License

 This script is licensed under the MIT License.
-Acknowledgments
+## Acknowledgments

 The script uses FFmpeg, an open-source multimedia framework.
-Issues and Contributions
+## Issues and Contributions

 If you encounter any issues or have suggestions for improvements, please create an issue on the GitHub repository.
 Contributions and pull requests are welcome!